nvim-lualine/lualine.nvim/README.md

 ### Tabline

 You can use lualine to display components in tabline.
-The configuration for tabline sections is exactly the same as for statusline.
+The configuration for tabline sections is exactly the same as that of the statusline.

 ```lua
 tabline = {